 And over the next couple of classes, I showed them how to transfer their design onto those textured papers one piece at a time.
 If they had drawn a leg, they folded the paper in half and drew one leg to make two.

-Check out “Roll-A-Wild-Monster Drawing Game” in my Teachers Pay Teachers store.
-I’ve written the same as more of a sub plan (because let’s face it art teachers: it can be hard to leave an art sub more than paper and crayons, ya know?).
+Check out “Wild-Monster Drawing Game” in my shop.
+I’ve written this as more of a sub plan (because let’s face it art teachers: it can be hard to leave an art sub more than paper and crayons, ya know?).

 But you can adapt the game to the lesson I’ve outlined here using neutral colors as a collaged paper if you intend to teach it yourself.